JuM1697/THM-WriteUps/Monday Monitor Write-Up/Readme.md

 passwords
 pass
 ```
-unfortunately none of them lead to any useful results.
+unfortunately, none of them led to any useful results.
 After that I searched for "-EncodedCommand" hoping I might find other Base64 encoded PowerShell commands that are creating a user.
-But that lead to a deadend also.
+But that led to a dead end also.

 At this point I did a lot of manual digging and searching.
 I tried various search queries and scrolled a lot just through the logs and tried to understand what has been done by the adversary.
 This is actually a quite useful lesson since in real-life you might not always know what you're searching for and it takes time and patience to build a complete representation of the attack-chain.
 So you need to be ready to spend some time just manually digging and searching through the logs if you don't know how to proceed further.